Stefani-Lab/SIMPLER/README.md

 # SIMPLER
  run_SIMPLER is a graphical user interface that runs in Matlab (version 2015a or later with Curve Fitting Tool installed).
 This app allows users of SIMPLER to perform all necessary operations to decode the axial positions of single molecules directly from 2D-SMLM-TIRF data.
+There is also the possibility to download SIMPLER as a standalone application, for users who do not have a Matlab license (URL: ).

  The software also includes modules to perform the following operations: